creatidea-tw/Creatidea.Library.MimeMap/README.md

 ## Support Platform

-Support .NET 4.6.1 above or .NET Standard 2.0 above
+Support .NET 4.5 above or .NET Standard 1.0 above

 ## Usage

-After installation MimeTypeMap, include the following using statement in your class:
+After installation MimeTypeMap.List, include the following using statement in your class:

 ```cs
 using MimeTypeMap.List;